 In this program everybody is welcome, and we will work together to enable maximum participation.
 The most important things you can bring to this program will be a spirit of cooperation, a desire to work with others, some skills of dialogue, active listening, and a desire to share joy, knowledge, and learning.

 This program is coordinated with Greener Foundations for first-year students.
 Greener Foundations is Evergreen’s in-person introductory student success course, which provides first-year students with the skills and knowledge they need to thrive at Evergreen.
-First-year students who register for 14 credits in this program will be placed into Greener Foundations for an additional 2 credits, totaling 16 credits.
+Students expected to take Greener Foundations should use CRN 10021 to register for a 2-credit Greener Foundations course in addition to this 14-credit program.
+When using this CRN students will take additional steps to complete their registration, more information can be found at the Greener Foundations Registration Help Wiki.

 Anticipated Credit Equivalencies: